Grafieks-Analytics/grafieks-desktop/Readme.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
 Grafieks is an open-source, simple Self-Service Business Intelligence tool that allows users to quickly and easily extract meaningful insights from data.
-It is a platform that combines data engineering and data analysis.
+With Grafieks, line-of-business professionals can connect to data sources, build data models or write SQL queries, and build reports on their own, with minimal IT support.

 ### Currently supported databases